 For over 135 years, Newfoundland Power has provided safe, competitively priced electricity to customers on the island portion of Newfoundland and Labrador.
 If you require a service connection, contact our Customer Service Centre at 1-800-663-2802 well in advance of your planned connection date to ensure your service is ready when you need it.

 Comparison of Electricity Rates as of March 1, 2022

-Based on Newfoundland Power’s average residential monthly usage of 1,294 KWh (excluding Federal & Provincial Taxes)
+Based on Newfoundland Power’s average residential monthly usage of 1,264 KWh (excluding Federal & Provincial Taxes and any applicable Rebates)

 Customers billed on the Standard Residential Rate pay the same rate for electricity consumed throughout the year.

 If you are requesting electrical service for less than a three-year period, you may be required to pay a "Temporary Service Fee".
 This fee is calculated using the estimated labour cost associated with the installation and removal of the power lines and equipment plus the estimated cost of any non-reusable material.

 When you request service from Newfoundland Power there is always a cost incurred by Newfoundland Power in providing that service.
 Your service connection may be as simple as installing a service wire between an existing pole and your home, or it may involve the construction of a new power line.
 Based on the location of your property in relation to the electrical system or your particular service requirements, you may be required to pay a cost associated with the provision of your electrical service.